lightly-ai/lightly/docs/source/getting_started/platform.rst

           token could access your datasets!

-How to use S3 with lightly
+How to use S3 with Lightly
 ------------------------------